currymike123/CS1/week8/week8.md

 ---

-We have been using one method since the first week of class: `public static void main(String[] args)`.
-This is the method that is called when a Java program is run.
+We have been using one method since the first week of class: <br>`public static void main(String[] args)`<p> This is the method that is called when a Java program is run.
 We have been limited to this method so far, but we can create our own methods.

 When you create a method, you are creating a block of code that can be called from other parts of your program.
 This allows you to reuse code and make your program more modular.